Edmond Modeste Lescarbault

-Edmond Modeste Lescarbault (1814, Châteaudun - 1894), was a French doctor and an amateur astronomer, best remembered for his 1859 supposed observation of the non-existent planet Vulcan.
+Edmond Modeste Lescarbault (1814, Châteaudun – 1894, Orgères-en-Beauce), was a French medical doctor and an amateur astronomer, best remembered for his 1859 supposed observation of the non-existent planet Vulcan.

-He graduated and obtained his diploma in 1848.
+He graduated and obtained his diploma from the University of Paris in 1848.
 He then started to work as a doctor in Orgères-en-Beauce and worked there until 1872 (the street where he worked is now named after him).
 A keen astronomer, he built an observatory with a 3.75 inches (95 mm) refractor by his house and began correspondence with various scientific societies.

 On 26 March 1859 he saw a small object transiting the Sun and having heard of Le Verrier's theory of an intramercurial planet named Vulcan, he wrote a letter to the astronomer and was consequently visited by him in December 1859.
 Le Verrier announced the discovery on 2 January 1860.
 Lescarbault became Chevalier of the Légion d'honneur and was invited to appear before numerous learned societies.
+Most likely what he had seen was not Vulcan but a sunspot.

-His manuscripts, including correspondence with Camille Flammarion, are kept in Bibliothèque Municipale in Châteaudun.
+His manuscripts, including correspondence with Camille Flammarion, are kept in the Bibliothèque Municipale in Châteaudun.
 He died in 1894.